 By Susie Reese

-Australia and New Zealand hold a special place in the hearts of GOGO Vacations and our sister company Worldwide Traveler.
+Australia and New Zealand hold a special place in the hearts of GOGO Vacations.
 Our parent company, Flight Centre, is based Down Under, so many of our team leaders and coordinators get to venture to the land of Tam Tams, Vegemite and leaping spiders.

 But Australia and its next-door neighbor, New Zealand, are more than just delicious treats and hand-size arachnids.
 They are two of the friendliest countries in the world and are high on the list for single travelers and families alike.
 Why do so many people like Australia and New Zealand?
 Find out below!